dokterkats/KatDBweb-v2/content/en/db/SteamVR/BladeAndSourcery.md

 <iframe src="https://store.steampowered.com/widget/629730/" frameborder="0" width="646" height="190"></iframe>

 ### Notes:
-There is an KatVR SDK mod available
+There is an KatVR SDK mod available [here.](https://katdb.info/mods/)
-You can find the mod [here](https://github.com/McFredward/BaS_Katwalk)

 ### Rating Info:
 **Walking speed realism:** The walking speed in the game is realistic and matches the user's speed on the treadmill.
 (3 points) <br><br>